MichaelFahey/derange/README.md

 On the plus side:

-   Derange actually works, inherits the robustness of FFMPEG, and has successfully processed thoudands of media files so far.
+   * Derange actually works, inherits the robustness of FFMPEG, and has successfully processed thoudands of media files so far.

-   Although load times will increase, DeRange can manage tens of thousands of media files in a single library.
+   * Although load times will increase, DeRange can manage tens of thousands of media files in a single library.

-   Stores tag metadata externally in its own database of XML files, and can build XSPF playlists from these tags, with both include and exclude tags allowed.
+   * Stores tag metadata externally in its own database of XML files, and can build XSPF playlists from these tags, with both include and exclude tags allowed.

-   Multiple sequential playlists can be built, with the number being user- specified per-playlist.
+   * Multiple sequential playlists can be built, with the number being user- specified per-playlist.

-   Playlist content is pseudo-randomized, but sequential files in a folder are preserved in order, so that they appear in order in playlists.
+   * Playlist content is pseudo-randomized, but sequential files in a folder are preserved in order, so that they appear in order in playlists.

 Where it needs improving:

-   Will choke if the directories and config files that it expects are not present.
+   * Chokes if the directories and config files that it expects are not present.

-   Chokes on invalid paths in config.
+   * Chokes on invalid paths in config.

-   Does not know how to generate config files from scratch.
+   * Does not know how to generate config files from scratch.

-   Can not rename files.
+   * Can not rename files.

-   Can only manage one library root folder, would be a plus to switch
+   * Can only manage one library root folder, would be a plus to switch
    between multiple library root folders (video vs audio for example).

-   There is no reason why it should not be able to manage audio-only files, but it hasn't been set up.
+   * There is no reason why it should not be able to manage audio-only files, but it hasn't been set up.

-   Does not know how to process webm media, probably other types.
+   * Does not know how to process webm media, probably other types.